YukiCodepth/YukiCodepth/README.md

 ```
 Electronics & Communication Engineering student
 who loves digging into how linux kernels work,
-and how neural nets talk to each other.
+and how neural nets talk to each other...
 ```

 <br clear="both"/>